astroufsc/chimera-domesync/README.rst

 chimera-domesync plugin
 =======================

-This plugin creates a meta-dome, which acts like a normal dome, but translates the azimuth of the telescope to the real azimuth which the dome must be positioned to have the telescope placed right on the dome slit.
+This plugin creates a meta-dome, which acts like a normal dome, but translates the azimuth of a german equatorial mount to the dome azimuth to have the telescope placed right on the dome slit.

 Usage
 -----